Approximating Multistage Matching Problems: Introduction

-All problems considered in this paper (\MIM, \MUM, \MinMPM, \MaxMPM; see below) are of the following form: We are given a temporal graph $\G$ and ask for a multistage perfect matching $\M$ optimizing some objective function.
-The problems differ only in the precise objective function.
-In their respective decision variants, the input furthermore consists of some value $\kappa$ and we ask whether there is an \M with objective value at most (minimization problems) or at least (maximization problems) $\kappa$.
+All problems considered in this paper (\MIM, \MUM, \MinMPM, \MaxMPM; see below) are of the following form: Given a temporal graph~$\G$, we ask for a multistage perfect matching $\M$ optimizing some objective function.
+In their respective decision variants, the input furthermore consists of some value $\kappa$ and we ask whether there is an \M with objective value at most (minimization problems) or at least (maximization problems)~$\kappa$.